 Students who meet the academic requirements are admitted on a rolling basis.
 Applying early in the application cycle maximizes the chances of admission and placement in one’s preferred cohort.

 How can I check the status of my application?

-Santa Clara University's Executive Development Center processes all CAAP program applications, and will communicate with students as quickly as possible regarding application status.
+Santa Clara University's Silicon Valley Executive Center processes all CAAP program applications, and will communicate with students as quickly as possible regarding application status.
 Applications are typically processed within two to four weeks of receipt.
-Questions can be addressed to the Executive Development Center at email@example.com or 408-554-4521.
+Questions can be addressed to the Silicon Valley Executive Center at email@example.com or 408-554-4522.

 Are there additional requirements for students whose first language is not English?

 Yes.
 Students who completed their formal education in a non-English speaking institution must complete the TOEFL exam and submit the results with their application.

 Do I have to get my foreign credentials evaluated?

 Yes.
 International transcripts must be evaluated by any California Board of Accountancy approved agency found at http://www.dca.ca.gov/cba/applicants/foreign.pdf.
 Evaluations must show a U.S. bachelor’s degree equivalency and final cumulative grade point average.
 Applicants must possess the foreign equivalent of a U.S. bachelor's degree from a regionally accredited U.S. college or university.

 Do I need to submit TOEFL scores if my native language is English?

 My native language is not English, and I did not receive education in English.
 Do I need to submit TOEFL score